honzikschenk/RoboScope/README.md

 > [!NOTE]
 > This repo is a WIP.
-It does not connect to robots.
+Currently, it does not connect to robots and has some bugs.

 Run using `npm run dev`